cyverse-archive/DE/architecture/index.md

 ## Docker
 [Docker](https://www.docker.com/) is used throughout the DE architecture.
-Most importantly, all of the tools used on the compute platform are packaged as Docker images.
+Most importantly, all of the tools that run in the DE's HTCondor cluster run within docker containers, allowing us to integrate new tools without affecting existing tools.

 Additionally, the components of the DE application are packaged as Docker containers.